Click through to remember these celebrities and stars who died too early, some at the height of their careers.

 Actor, comedian and musician John Belushi died from a drug overdose at age 33 on March 5, 1982.
 He was well known for his acting roles in "The Blues Brothers" and "Animal House," and was a regular on the sketch comedy show "Saturday Night Live."

-River Phoenix was an actor and teen icon in the 1980s.
-The older brother of actor Joaquin Phoenix, he died on Oct.
+River Phoenix, the older brother of actor Joaquin Phoenix, collapsed and died of drug-induced heart failure on the sidewalk outside the West Hollywood nightclub The Viper Room at age 23 on Oct.
 31, 1993.
 He began acting at age 10, and was nominated for an Academy Award for his role as Danny in "Running on Empty" in 1988.

 Kurt Cobain, lead singer and guitarist for Nirvana, committed suicide on April 5, 1994, at age 27.
 The band's breakthrough came in 1991 when they released the song "Smells Like Teen Spirit."